coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 UNLESS you don't have footage.
 If you don't have footage that's okay.
 Simply check the boxes on 2-3 videos that adobe provides and they will be imported into your project.

-** Click 'CREATE' in the bottom right corner after editing. **
+### Click 'CREATE' in the bottom right corner after editing.

 Review:
-1. Click 'NEW PORJECT'
+1. Click 'NEW PROJECT'
-2. Give the poject a name
+2. Give the project a name
 3. Select the project location
-4. Import Adobe's footage (If needed)
+4. Import Adobe's footage (optional)
 5. Click 'Create'